dapr/docs/daprdocs/content/en/developing-applications/building-blocks/secrets/howto-secrets.md

 ## Example

-The below code examples loosely describe an application that processes orders.
+The below code examples loosely describes an application that processes orders.
 In the examples, there is an order processing service which has a Dapr sidecar.
 The order processing service uses Dapr to store a secret in a local secret store.

 <img src="/images/building-block-secrets-management-example.png" width=1000 alt="Diagram showing secrets management of example service">